jossydee1/provision-AWS-instance-with-terraform/README.md

 3. `terraform apply`

-# The 2 steps above will provision an ec2 instance on your AWS as described in the terraform configuration file
+# The steps above will initialize terraform and provision an ec2 instance on your AWS as described in the terraform configuration file

 # To terminate the ec2 instance, run the code bellow;